AFaria20s/assembly-simulator/README.md

    - Make sure that you have latest version of JRE and JDK-22 installed.

 2. **Create a Program File:**
-   - Create a file (for example) `myProgram.txt` with your instructions, each on a new line.
+   - Create a file `myProgram.txt` with your instructions, each on a new line.
 For example:
      ```
-     MOV R1, 10
+     MOV R1 10
-     MOV R2, 5
+     MOV R2 5
-     ADD R1, R2, 0
+     ADD R1 R2 0
-     STR R1, 0
+     STR R1 0
-     LD R1, 0
+     LD R1 0
      JMP 0
      ```